Shopee: Market share

 In 2020, Shopee started operations in South Korea to help local merchants reach customers in its existing markets, although it did not establish a consumer-facing platform in South Korea.
 The following year, the company extended its reach within Latin America by commencing operations in Mexico, Chile, and Colombia.
 In November 2021, Shopee entered the Indian market with a soft launch, achieving over one million app installations on the Google Play Store and handling 100,000 orders a day.
 However, Shopee ceased its operations in India in March 2022, just five months after the launch.
 As of 2022, Shopee's app recorded 203 million downloads globally.
 For Q2 of that year, Shopee recorded US$1.7 billion in quarterly revenue.
 In September 2022, Shopee ended its local operations in Chile, Colombia, and Mexico, shifting to a cross-border model, and exited Argentina entirely.
-However, Shopee re-entered Argentina in October 2025, operating a cross-border model to support regional growth.
+However, Shopee re-entered Argentina in October 2025, operating a cross-border model to support regional growth, a move reinforced by Argentine media in November 2025.

+Sea Ltd., the company that owns Shopee plunged 22% after an unexpected loss from rising competition.
+E-commerce growth slowed in the region due to macroeconomic hurdles, resulting in a third-quarter loss in 2023 due to tough competition from Alibaba Group and ByteDance Ltd. Singapore-based Sea (Shopee, Garena, SeaMoney owner) reported revenue up just 4.9% YoY to $3.3B, with Shopee facing heavy marketing spend (up 50%) against TikTok Shop and Lazada.
+Net loss hit $144M after three profitable quarters, driven by e-commerce losses ($428M) despite Garena's $346M profit decline from falling paying users.
+In 2025, Shopee delivered strong financials and achieved its third straight profitable year.